ccilab-tamuct/HyperledgerFabric/README.md

   ```
   docker ps -a
   ```
+The test network brings up two organizations, Org1 and Org2, each having one peer.
+The test network also has an Orderer Organization that handles requests and updates to the channel.
 ## Deploy sample chaincode to the test network
 Now that the test network is confirmed to work, the next step is to deploy a sample chaincode (smart contract) in the network.
-* Bring down the previous network and bring up a new one.
+* Bring down the previous network and bring up a new one with Certificate Authorities (CA).
   ```
   ./network.sh down
-  ./network.sh up
+  ./network.sh up createChannel -ca
   ```
 The fabric-samples provide sample chaincodes written in Go, JavaScript, Java, and TypeScript.
 This guide will be using the JavaScript chaincode.
 Smart contracts need to be packaged and installed on peers before they can be queried and invoked.